Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 ```bash
 cutadapt -a 'A{76}' -o out.trimmed.fastq.gz input.fastq.gz > cutadapt.logout;
 ```
-`-a A{76}` tells cutadapt to search for streches of A bases at the end of reads, with a maximum length of the read length (76bp).
+`-a A{76}` tells cutadapt to search for stretches of A bases at the end of reads, with a maximum length of the read length (76bp).

 Since the polyA and adapter sequence contamination is relatively low for this dataset, we won't trim any specific sequences, although we will perform basic quality and length processing of the raw reads.
 Lets make a new directory and do this for do this for one sample.
 ```bash